 False when you thought it would.
 Also, very helpful tidbit: pressing

-I just have to show you a few more tricks before we can get to a cool assignment.
+I just have to show you a few more tricks before we can get to a fun exercise.

 Augmented assignment operators are a nice convenience.
 Mathematical operators can be put before the